luAr26/task-card-app/README.md

-# Angular 2 starter project
+# Angular 2 starter project with Bootstrap 4